 Types of tickets and where to get them

-Allows you to use a separate (shorter) queue for two attractions: Rainbow Reef and Riptide Rocket.
-These aren’t entrance tickets.
+Allows you to use a separate (shorter) queue for three attractions: Rainbow Reef, Riptide Rocket, and Dueling Racer.
+These aren’t entry tickets.

-Price starts from S$10 and can be used only once at each participating attraction.
+Price starts from S$15 and can be used only once at each participating attraction.